itteco/iframely-wordpress/iframely/readme.txt

 Well, that's the point of responsive embeds.
 You don't have to.

 Iframely widgets will take 100% available width.
-If you need to limit it, just define your CSS styles for `iframely-widget-container`.
+If you need to customize CSS, add '&omit_css=1' as "Optional API query-string param" on Iframely config page and follow [this guide](https://iframely.com/docs/omit-css).

 Please, note that not all the embeds codes will be responsive.
-Some of hosting domains can not be converted responsively.
-In those cases, Iframely will left-align the embeds.
-You might want to consider padding and alignment styles, if you don't have generic ones for `iframes` and `images` yet.
+Embeds from a tiny number of less frequent publishers cannot be converted responsively without ruining their content.

 = Is it compatible with other embeds plugins I have? =

 * Iframely works in the same WordPress embeds framework as other plugins would.
 * Since default WordPress embeds are not responsive, Iframely can disable the standard code and replaces it with the responsive embeds.
 Otherwise, you might be wondering why is some widgets are not responsive
 * You can conifugure Iframely to only work in its own shortcode, thus leaving other plugins intact.
+* Iframely plays well with [AMP](https://wordpress.org/plugins/amp/).

 = What about embeds in my previous posts? =

 Iframely works in native WordPress embeds framework.
 All your new posts should start seeing responsive widgets.
 The older posts will be re-cached via WordPress logic itself (usually when you edit and save the post), and should granually get the new embeds code too.
 However, we do not interfere into this default process and do not re-cache older posts upon install.

+To change this logic, define "Cache the embed codes for this number of days" on Iframely options page.

 If there's a specific post you'd like to update, just go to Edit and Save it again.
 It should re-cache it and trigger Iframely.